 Shaheed-E-Mohabbat Boota Singh (1999)

-Starring Gurdas Maan and Divya Dutta in the leading roles, the film told the real life love story between a Punjabi man and a Muslim woman.
+Starring Gurdas Maan and Divya Dutta in the leading roles, the film tells the real-life love story between a Punjabi man and a Muslim woman.

-Set around the time of partition of 1947, the film is a must watch by everyone who seeks watching a quality film with some melodious music.
+Set around the time of partition of 1947, the film is a must-watch by everyone who seeks to watch a quality film with some melodious music.

 Yaar Anmulle (2011)

-Yaar Anmulle is a quintessential fun Punjabi film telling the story about three friends who study in the same college and deal with their ‘hormonal troubles’.
-All three comes from different backgrounds and have different personalities, but what bonds them together is their friendship.
+Yaar Anmulle is a quintessential fun Punjabi film telling the story of three friends who study in the same college and deal with their ‘hormonal troubles’.
+All three come from different backgrounds and have different personalities, but what bonds them together is their friendship.

 Jihne Mera Dil Luteya (2011)

-Telling the story about two young and handsome lads who fall for the same girl, the film was one of the most successful films of the year.
-Gippy Grewal, the famous Punjabi singer, also lends his voice to a few songs in the film other than playing the leading role as Yuvraj.
+Telling the story of two young and handsome lads who fall for the same girl, the film was one of the most successful films of the year.
+Gippy Grewal, the famous Punjabi singer, also lends his voice to a few songs in the film other than playing the leading role of Yuvraj.

 Punjab 1984 (2014)

-A woman who has lost her husband to the Operation Blue Star is now facing the disappearance of her son.
-The film shows her struggles as she moves doors to doors to locate her son.
-The equal amounts of heart churning emotional scenes and nicely timed musical numbers make this film a must watch.
+A woman who has lost her husband to Operation Blue Star is now facing the disappearance of her son.
+The film shows her struggles as she moves door to door to locate her son.
+The equal amounts of heart-churning emotional scenes and nicely timed musical numbers make this film a must-watch.

 Jatt & Juliet (2012)

-The film is a laugh riot from start to finish and was one of the biggest hit of the year.
+The film is a laugh riot from start to finish and was one of the biggest hits of the year.
 This was truly the film that established Diljit as a leading Punjabi actor.
-The sequel Jatt & Juliet 2 became the highest grossing Punjabi film of all times.
+The sequel Jatt & Juliet 2 became the highest-grossing Punjabi film of all time.

 Des Hoyaa Pardes (2004)

-The team of Gurdas Maan and director Manoj Punj joins hands yet again for another hard hitting film, this time telling the story about the Sikh massacre that took place following the death of the Indian Prime Minister Indira Gandhi.
+The team of Gurdas Maan and director Manoj Punj join hands yet again for another hard-hitting film, this time telling the story of the Sikh massacre that took place following the death of the Indian Prime Minister Indira Gandhi.

-This time, the makers roped into a leading Bollywood star Juhi Chawla as well, further expanding the audience base of the film.
-The film went on winning the National Award for the Best Punjabi film in the year 2005 and was a commercial success as well.
+This time, the makers roped in a leading Bollywood star Juhi Chawla as well, further expanding the audience base of the film.
+The film went on to win the National Award for Best Punjabi Film in the year 2005 and was a commercial success as well.